tusktenon/exercism-java/README.md

 ### Resistor Color

-It seems natural to record the resistor band colors as an `enum`, but a `String[]` is simpler in this case (and, I suspect, more efficient).
+It seems natural to record the resistor band colors as an `enum`, but a `String[]` is a little simpler in this case (and, I suspect, at least as efficient).
+I wrote implementations for both options.

 The `Arrays` class provides a `binarySearch` method for searching sorted arrays, but not simple methods like `contains` or `indexOf` for searching unsorted arrays.
 To access such methods, first convert the array to a `List` with `Arrays.asList`.